3liz/qgis-pgmetadata-plugin/docs/index.md

 # PgMetadata

-This projects aims to store some metadata for PostgreSQL layers inside a PostgreSQL database.
+It's a QGIS plugin to store some metadata for PostgreSQL layers inside a PostgreSQL database 🐘.

 Some key features for final users :